 The World Science Festival’s annual salon series offers in-depth conversations with leading scientists, extending the discussion of the Festival’s premiere public programs to graduate students, postdocs, faculty and well-informed members of the general public.

-Bill Blakemore became a reporter for ABC News 44 years ago, covering a wide variety of stories.
-He spearheaded ABC’s coverage of global warming, traveling from the tropics to polar regions to report on its impacts, dangers and possible remedies.
-Overseas, he has covered a dozen wars or major conflicts including the Black September, Bangladesh, 1973 Arab-Israeli, Iranian and Beirut Civil Wars, as well as the Iraq wars (from Baghdad), and the Afghan/Taliban war.
+Bill Blakemore became a reporter for ABC News 45 years ago, covering a wide variety of stories.
+He spearheaded ABC’s coverage of global warming, traveling from the tropics to polar regions to report on its impacts, dangers, and possible remedies.
+Overseas he has covered a dozen wars or major conflicts, including the Black September, Bangladesh, 1973 Arab-Israeli, Iranian and Beirut civil wars, as well as the Iraq wars (from Baghdad), and the Afghan/Taliban war.
 On 9/11, he reached Ground Zero before the towers fell.
 He was ABC’s Rome bureau chief 1978-1984, traveled extensively with John Paul II and wrote several documentaries and the Encyclopaedia Britannica article about him.
 Since 1984, he’s been based in New York, where he also served as education correspondent.
-He began focusing on biodiversity, extinctions and global warming in 2004, as well as the emerging sciences of play behavior and animal intelligence, and hosted ABC’s Nature’s Edge until 2012.
+He began focusing on biodiversity, extinctions, and global warming in 2004, as well as the emerging sciences of play behavior and animal intelligence, and hosted ABC’s Nature’s Edge until 2012.
 He has won most major broadcast journalism awards.
 He currently writes and lectures on the journalistic profession, the “Many Psychologies of Global Warming,” and the cinematic art of Stanley Kubrick.

 Frances A. Champagne is an associate professor in the department of psychology at Columbia University.
 Champagne received a master’s degree in psychiatry in 1999 and a doctoral degree in neuroscience in 2004 from McGill University.
 Champagne’s research group explores the impact of experiences (stress, toxins, and social interactions) on the brain and behavior, as well as the role of epigenetic mechanisms in the interplay between environments and gene activity.
 The epigenetic effects of environmental experiences is also explored across generations, with a particular focus on how mother-infant interactions shape neurobiology of offspring and grand-offspring.
 Champagne’s research is funded by the National Institutes of Health and involves both basic research and translational studies to determine the health consequences of the environment.

-Nita A. Farahany is a Professor of Law & Philosophy at Duke Law School and Director of Science & Society at Duke University.
+Nita A. Farahany is a Professor of Law & Philosophy at Duke University and the director of Duke Science & Society.
 In 2010, she was appointed by President Obama to the Presidential Commission for the Study of Bioethical Issues, and continues to serve as a member.
-She is a widely published scholar on the ethical, legal, and social implications of the biosciences and emerging technologies, and a frequent commentator for national media and radio shows.
-Farahany is an elected member of the American Law Institute, a Board members of the International Neuroethics Society, a co-editor-in-chief and founder of the Journal of Law and the Biosciences, and recipient of the 2013 Paul M. Bator award given annually to an outstanding legal academic under 40.
-She holds an AB (Genetics) from Dartmouth College, a JD, MA, and Ph.D.
-(Philosophy) from Duke University, and an ALM (Biology) from Harvard University.
+She is a widely published scholar on the ethical, legal, and social implications of the biosciences and emerging technologies.
+Farahany is an elected member of the American Law Institute, a board member of the International Neuroethics Society and the Center for Responsible Brainwave Technologies, a member of the Law and Ethics Advisory Panel as part of the Football Players Health Study at Harvard University, and a co-editor in chief of the Journal of Law and the Biosciences.
+Farahany holds an AB (genetics) from Dartmouth College, and an ALM (biology) from Harvard University, and a JD, MA, and Ph.D. (philosophy) from Duke University.

 Lone Frank is an award winning science journalist and author with a Ph.D. in neurobiology and a background in biomedical research.
 A native of Denmark, she lives in Copenhagen and is a well-known voice in European debates relating to science, technology, and society.
 She is widely invited as a public speaker and her writings have appeared in publications such as Science and Nature as well as a range of international newspapers and magazines.
 Frank regularly appears as a commentator on Danish radio and television and she has co-produced and presented a number of science documentaries for the Danish National Broadcasting Corporation.
 Her latest books are Mindfield and My Beautiful Genome which have both won critical acclaim and been translated into several languages.
 My Beautiful Genome was shortlisted for The Royal Society’s Winton Prize for Science Books.